smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/MixingAudioSupported/index.md

 : SDL

 Purpose
-: Inform SDL whether the vehicle audio system has the ability to speak the TTS prompts or listen to an recognize VR commands while playing audio
+: Inform SDL whether the vehicle audio system has the ability to speak the <span title="Text To Speech">TTS</span> prompts or listen to and recognize <span title="Voice Recognition">VR</span> commands while playing audio

 !!! note